kp101/Wellness-Monitor/RaspberryPi/panicbutton/README.md

 ## Verify
 - Press the button,
 - login to your mqtt broker account to verify data were posted,
 - and if a trigger was added to send sms or email verify the result.
-The trip should take less than 2 seconds.
+The trip should take less than 5 seconds.
+>[!TIP]
+>Periodic testing should be performed to verify all system go and button battery is good.